Bjornej/bjornej.github.com/_posts/2014-07-16-extracting-a-list-of-grunt-and-gulp-tasks.md

 * all the gulp utility functions must be present and defined
 * all the common node functions should be present and defined ( this is almost impossible to do as they are too many)

-While this was an hack it worked quite well with just an handful of cases but everytime someone had a problem I got back to thinking to a better  and more robust solution.
+While this was an hack it worked quite well with just an handful of unhandled cases but everytime someone had a problem I got back to thinking to a better  and more robust solution.

-The an idea dawned on me: Why should I mock all these functions and not simply ask to grunt and gulp for the defined config options?
+Then an idea dawned on me: Why should I mock all these functions and not simply ask to grunt and gulp for the defined config options?
 While this seems easy to do you have to remember that I cannot simply invoke the command line and look at the results as I need the whole options object for postprocessing and also because it's not a perfect solution.

-WIth some experiments I came to the following results for gulp:
+WIth some experiments I came to the following node.js code for gulp:

     var gulp = require('gulp');
     require('./gulpfile');